2Abendsegler/GClh/docu/faq.md

 				Use the Android device in landscape format.<br>
 			</li>
 			<li>
-				Mark the geocaching page via the settings in the browser as "desktop page".<br>
+				Mark the geocaching page via the settings in the browser as "Desktop Page".<br>
 			</li>
 		</ul>
 		<br>